Case Histories

 Brief History of Present Illness

-The patient was a middle age African American man with insulin-requiring diabetes (with multiple admissions for diabetic ketoacidosis), stroke (with immobility and difficulty swallowing, requiring gastrostomy and jejunostomy tube placement), hypertension and dementia who was noted to have a high blood glucose and lethargy as well as shortness of breath and cough for a couple days.
+The patient was a middle-aged African American man with insulin-requiring diabetes (with multiple admissions for diabetic ketoacidosis), stroke (with immobility and difficulty swallowing, requiring gastrostomy and jejunostomy tube placement), hypertension and dementia who was noted to have a high blood glucose and lethargy as well as shortness of breath and cough for a couple days.

 Case 2 – History 2